15 Day Discover Bhutan: West to East Expedition

 The Tiger’s Nest (Taktsang), the most iconic landmark and holy site in the Kingdom, is located 900 meters above the Paro Valley.
 It was first built in 1692 at the site of a cave where Guru Rinpoche meditated in the eighth century.
 Legend says that Guru Rinpoche flew there on a tigress and meditated in the cave for three years in order to subdue evil demons residing within it.
 The cave has been considered a sacred site ever since and many famous saints have made pilgrimage there.
 Located approximately 10 km north of Paro town at 3,100 meters altitude, Taktsang is reached after an approximately two and a half hour hike through beautiful, shady pine forests.

-Boarding a morning flight from Paro International Airport, we bid a fond farewell to this beautiful Himalayan country, taking with us cherished memories of Bhutan!
-We wish you a safe and happy journey and look forward to meeting again in Druk Yul – a land of endless Enchantments!
+Boarding your morning flight from Paro International Airport, we bid a heartfelt farewell to this enchanting Himalayan kingdom.
+As you leave with cherished memories of Bhutan’s beauty, culture, and warmth, we wish you a safe journey and look forward to welcoming you back to Druk Yul – the Land of Endless Enchantments.
 Tashi Delek!

 Bhutan Gallery